khulnasoft/HandPickr/edge-middleware/feature-flag-split/README.md

 - Log in to the [Split console](https://app.split.io/login) and navigate to **Profile -> Admin Settings -> API Keys -> SDK API Keys** to retreive your SDK API Key.

-- Install the [Split Vercel Integration](https://vercel.com/integrations/split) for your project.
+- Install the [Split Khulnasoft Integration](https://vercel.com/integrations/split) for your project.
   Then fill in `.env.local` with the provided Edge Config Item Key.

 - You can find the Edge Config Connection String on vercel.com -> Storage -> \[Your Edge Config\] -> Projects.
 You can click Connect Project if your Edge Config is not connected to any project yet.
 This will automatically create a token for you and set it up as an environment variable on your project.
 Note that you still need to provide it to your `.env.local` file.
 Otherwise, click on Tokens in the sidebar and find the token you want to use.
 Then click on the three dots of and select Copy Connection String.